oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/BaseEndpoint.md

 }
 ```
 ## Questions:
- 1. What is the purpose of the `alephium` project?
+ 1. What is the purpose of the `oxygenium` project?
-- The purpose of the `alephium` project is not clear from this code, as it only contains licensing information and imports.
+- The purpose of the `oxygenium` project is not clear from this code, as it only contains licensing information and imports.

 2. What is the role of the `BaseEndpoint` trait?
 - The `BaseEndpoint` trait defines a base endpoint for the API, with security checks for an API key and error handling for common HTTP status codes.